uutzinger/blackflysync/README.md

 # Blackfly Camera to LED sync
-This software is developed for Teensy 4.x.
+This software is developed for Teensy 4.x or 3.2.
 It controls an external light source for a camera.
 The frame trigger of the camera is used to advance to next illumination color.
 The lightsource intensity is adjusted using PWM modulation.